GoogleCloudPlatform/cloud-build-notifiers/bigquery/README.md

 *Alpha Feature - Under Development*

+## Dataset and table setup

+The BQ notifier initializes datasets and tables automatically.
+Dataset identifiers in the BigQuery Notifier config can refer to existing or nonexistent datasets.

+Table identifiers in the BigQuery Notifier config can refer to either:
+1. A nonexistent table (will be created upon deployment of the notifier)
+2. An empty table not yet initialized with a schema.
+3. An existing table with a schema that matches the bq notifier schema specifications.

+References to already existing tables with differing schemas will throw errors upon writing.

 ## Accessing build insights with SQL queries through the BigQuery CLI:

 To access BQ data through queries, run the following command below.